-The defendant in this case was convicted of second degree depraved heart murder after a stabbing outside of a Baltimore County night club.
-I forget exactly what “depraved heart” means, but it does not sound good.
-The Court of Special Appeals reversed defendant’s conviction, finding that while the evidence was sufficient for the jury to convict, the trial court committed prejudicial error when it failed to promptly notify the attorneys of a communication between the trial judge’s secretary and one of the jurors.
-Apparently, the juror called the secretary and he wanted to get the prosecutor’s home number to ask her out.
+The defendant, in this case, was convicted of second-degree depraved-heart murder after a stabbing outside of a Baltimore County night club.
+I forget exactly what “depraved-heart” means, but it does not sound good.
+The Court of Special Appeals reversed the defendant’s conviction, finding that while the evidence was sufficient for the jury to convict, the trial court committed prejudicial error when it failed to promptly notify the attorneys of communication between the trial judge’s secretary and one of the jurors.
+Apparently, the juror called the secretary, and he wanted to get the prosecutor’s home number to ask her out.
 The judge thought this was no big deal.

 The juror’s grandmother dies.
-Baltimore County Circuit Court Judge Michael Finifter reveals a note from the juror requesting off the jury to assist in preparing for his grandmother’s funeral.
+Baltimore County Circuit Court Judge Michael Finifter reveals a note from the juror requesting off the jury to help prepare for his grandmother’s funeral.
 The judge also advises counsel that the judge’s secretary had been contacted by a member of the juror’s family to tell him about the death of his grandmother.
-The juror apparently said, without the lawyers present or notified of the issue, that he would be able to continue.
+The juror apparently said, without the lawyers present or notified of the issue, that he could continue.
 These conversations took place before the alternates were discharged.
-Subsequent to this, the juror changed his mind, and once again requested to be excused.
+After this, the juror changed his mind, and once again requested to be excused.

 Now the court is in a box and the defense attorney is mad that he was not made aware of the discussions with the juror.
 The judge refused the juror’s request to be excused.
 The defense lawyer – who probably saw the conviction coming – sought a mistrial which the judge denied.

 To me, the tougher question is whether there was prejudice.
 I mean, does anyone think the conviction would not have occurred but for this fiasco?
-But the Maryland high court took a “messing around with jurors is sacrosanct” type position, finding that the death of the juror’s grandmother created a real risk that the juror would rush to judgment to get back to funeral preparations.
+But the Maryland high court took a “messing around with jurors is sacrosanct” type position, finding that the death of the juror’s grandmother created an actual risk that the juror would rush to judgment to get back to funeral preparations.

 If I were the prosecutor, I would just argue that the judge would have done the same thing anyway.
 But the court had an answer for this.
 If the lawyers had been made aware of the problem, the court reasoned, they would have had the opportunity to evaluate the emotional state of the juror and ask questions to flush the issue out.